culturedigitalskills/2024-360-digitisation/episodes/introduction.Rmd

 any direction.

 It also known as a **photosphere**, **360-degree panorama** or **spherical panorama**.
-With special interactive viewers, it is possible to explore the image as if we were standing right in the middle of it, experiencing the entire surroundings by allowing the user to rotate with three degress of freedom interactivity[^3].
+With special interactive viewers, it is possible to explore the image as if we were standing right in the middle of it, experiencing the entire surroundings by allowing the user to rotate with three degrees of freedom with regards to interaction[^3].

 ![3-degrees of freedom allows a user to rotate their head to see up/down, left/right as well as tilt their neck sideways](https://upload.wikimedia.org/wikipedia/commons/f/fa/DOF_Degrees_of_freedom_%28mechanics%29.png){width="50%"}